 Offerings for the Temple

-3 In addition, because I have set my affection on the house of my God, since I have a treasure of my own of gold and silver, I give it to the house of my God, over and above all that I have prepared for the holy house, 4 113 tons of gold, of the gold of Ophir, and 264 tons of refined silver, with which to overlay the walls of the houses; 5 of gold for the things of gold, and of silver for the things of silver, and for all kinds of work to be made by the hands of artisans.
+3 In addition, because I have set my affection on the house of my God, since I have a treasure of my own of gold and silver, I give it to the house of my God, over and above all that I have prepared for the holy house, 4 113 tons of gold, of the gold of Ophir, and 264 tons of refined silver, with which to overlay the walls of the houses; 5 of gold for the objects of gold, and of silver for the objects of silver, and for all kinds of work to be made by the hands of artisans.
 Who then offers willingly to consecrate himself today to the Lord?”

-6 Then the leaders of the families, and the leaders of the tribes of Israel, and the captains of thousands and of hundreds, with the rulers over the king’s work, offered willingly; 7 and they gave for the service of the house of the Lord; of gold–188 tons and 10,000 gold coins, of silver–377 tons, of bronze–679 tons, and of iron–3,770 tons.
+6 Then the leaders of the families, and the leaders of the tribes of Israel, and the captains of thousands and of hundreds, with the rulers over the king’s work, offered willingly; 7 and they gave for the service of the house of the Lord; of gold, 188 tons and 10,000 gold coins; of silver, 377 tons; of bronze, 679 tons; and of iron, 3,770 tons.